-Take the three Matzot at the centre of the table and break the middle Matza in 2 pieces.
-LISTEN to the sound of that breaking.
-What do you hear afterwards?
+Take the three Matzot at the centre of the table and break the middle Matzah in 2 pieces.
 Place the smaller piece of Matzah between the two whole Matzot.
-This small piece is called the לחם העוני lechem ha'oni, the bread of affliction.
+This small piece is called the להם העוני lechem ha'oni, the bread of affliction.
 Place the larger half, known as the Afikomen, in a large cloth or napkin, and set it aside.

-Let us bless our cracked surfaces and sharp edges, unafraid to see our brittleness and brave enough to see our beauty.
+Let us bless our cracked surfaces and sharp

+edges, unafraid to see our brittleness and brave enough to see our beauty.
 Reaching for wholeness, let us piece together the parts of ourselves we have found, and honor all that is still hidden.